Poncke Princen: As dissident parliamentarian, political prisoner

 Between 1950 and 1953 Princen was an official at the Indonesian Immigration Office.
-In his free time, he toured Java by motor-bike, earning for himself a case of skin cancer that disfigured him in later life until friends got the money together for skin grafts.

 In 1956 he became a Member of the Indonesian Parliament on behalf of the League of Upholders of Indonesian Independence (IPKI), and was considered a representative of the foreign minority in Indonesia.

-As a parliamentarian he repeatedly posed uncomfortable questions to the Sukarno Government, on such issues as the unequal division of national resources and income between the central island of Java and the outlying islands.
-He was apparently one of the "obstructing parliamentarians" whom Sukarno found annoying and whose activity was among the factors which finally led the President to replace the Western-type parliamentary system with "guided democracy" in 1959.
+As a parliamentarian he repeatedly posed questions to the Sukarno Government, on such issues as the unequal division of national resources and income between the central island of Java and the outlying islands.
+He was apparently one of the "obstructing parliamentarians" whom Sukarno found annoying and whose activity was among the factors which led the President to replace the Western-type parliamentary system with "guided democracy" in 1959.

-Even before then, Princen's outspoken criticism caused him to be arrested and imprisoned in 1957–58.
-And he spent Sukarno's final years, characterized by increasingly violent power struggles in Indonesia, again serving a prison term 1962–66.
+Princen's outspoken criticism caused him to be arrested and imprisoned in 1957–58.
+He spent Sukarno's final years, characterized by increasingly violent power struggles in Indonesia, again serving a prison term 1962–66.

-As Human rights activist
+Human rights activism

-Having come to strongly oppose Sukarno, Princen – like quite a few other dissidents – initially placed some hopes in Suharto, who overthrew him following the 1965 attempted coup d'état and whose coming to power had the incidental effect of getting Princen released from prison after four years.

-Such hopes were all too soon dashed, when the Suharto regime proved both extremely brutal and highly corrupt: "My opinion of Mr. Suharto changed at the moment he started gathering as much money as he could for himself."
+Having come to strongly oppose Sukarno, Princen initially placed some hopes in Suharto, who overthrew him in the Transition to the New Order following the 1965 attempted coup d'état of the 30 September Movement and whose coming to power had the incidental effect of getting Princen released from prison after four years.
+The Suharto regime proved both extremely brutal and highly corrupt: "My opinion of Mr. Suharto changed at the moment he started gathering as much money as he could for himself."

-In the late 1960s, Princen was a correspondent for Netherlands Radio and several Dutch newspapers.
-This was directly connected with his work as a human rights activist, in which he was to spend most of his time and energy for the remainder of his life and through which he was to gain fame (and in government and army circles, notoriety).

-In 1966 Princen founded and headed Lembaga Pembela Hak-Hak Azasi Manusia (Indonesian Institute for the Defense of Human Rights).
-It was the first specifically HR organization to be created in the country, and which was to handle many high-profile human rights cases during the years of the Suharto dictatorship and provide a reliable alternate source of news to Western journalists in Jakarta.

-This was actually the very time when the new regime was engaged in the systematic mass killing of hundreds of thousands of supposed communist supporters – though the full extent of the horror was unknown at the time, either in Indonesia itself or abroad.
-(Princen would be among those who would eventually reveal it).